It Was Easy

 It Was Easy is the debut album by Title Tracks, the solo project from the Washington, D.C.-based musician, John Davis.
-It was released on February 23, 2010 in digital formats by The Ernest Jenning Record Co. and in the LP format by Safety Meeting Records.
-It was recorded in January 2009 at Brookland Studios, Silver Sonya Studios and The National Crayon Museum.
+It was released on February 23, 2010, in digital formats by The Ernest Jenning Record Co. and as an LP by Safety Meeting Records.
+It was recorded in January 2009 at Brookland Studios, Silver Sonya Studios, and The National Crayon Museum.
 Davis performed all of the vocals and instruments on the record except for Kriston Capps (saxophone on "No, Girl") and Tracyanne Campbell (vocals on "No, Girl" and "Tougher Than The Rest").
 The album contains nine songs by Davis and two covers (Bruce Springsteen's "Tougher Than the Rest" and The Byrds' "She Don't Care About Time.")